SteveClement/NC3-LU/content/contact.md

 [D533 46C5 10C6 D5E9 81B3 1CD8 AB14 3B6C 5BD5 0BD3](https://pgp.circl.lu/pks/lookup?op=hget&search=5632abce12a3d6e5355ca37025b2ac32)

-Do not hesistate to contact us if you have any questions regarding one of our projects.
+Do not hesistate to contact us if you have any questions regarding one of our projects or if you want to work with us.